hackclub/hackclub/workshops/spinning-wheel/README.md

 Then in the second block that is `.mainbox:after`, we inserted the image of the arrow (make sure to change your arrow image URL with `arrow-left.png`) and gave its position that will point to the random option.

 Coming to the third block, here we have drawn the circle with a border of `10px` and a radius of `50%`.
-The color of the circle is `#fff` which is white, you can change it if you wish.
-We have transition property in the last line, this will be explained in the future during this workshop.
+The color of the circle is `#fff` which is white (you can change it if you wish).
+On the last line is the `transition` property—this will be explained later during this workshop.

 Now add the code below: